National Federation of Canadian University Students: Middle years: 1940–1963

 By 1957, NFCUS rebounded from the mid-1950s doldrums.
 Alliances were made with university professors through their newly formed (1951) union, Canadian Association of University Teachers (CAUT), and the National Conference of Canadian Universities (NCCU, today known as the Association of Universities and Colleges of Canada (AUCC)).
 In 1957, NFCUS also resolved to fight for financial aid for any "needy and worthy" student.

-From the late 1950s to the early 1960s, government aid for university students was NFCUS’ primary objective on the national level.
+From the late 1950s to the early 1960s, government aid for university students was NFCUS' primary objective on the national level.
 Annual briefs were researched, written and published by NFCUS and presented to provincial and federal governments.
 A former NFCUS president (1959–1960), Jacques Gérin, recounts NFCUS’ political aims at the time:

 The first and foremost [issue] was more money for education, namely scholarships for students, accessibility to education.
 We argued for reduced costs.
 The issue in those days was that university education was for a reserved lot: privileged students who had the means.
 And that meant only 8% of the student-aged population was at university.
-So at al levels — provincially, nationally — that was the big fight – to open up university education.
+So at all levels—provincially, nationally—that was the big fight—to open up university education.

 Through years of lobbying the federal government, NFCUS (by 1964 was known as CUS) finally had a breakthrough with the Liberal Party of Canada in 1964.
 The Liberal Party adopted the NFCUS student aid proposal, but with one key difference, Liberals opted for student loans instead of non-repayable assistance in the form of bursaries, which NFCUS had been pushing for.
 Many students felt betrayed by the Liberal Party's creation of the Canada Student Loans Program in 1964.